 Freitag: recycling with style

 In the mid-1990s, two brothers from Zurich reinvented the bag, using recycled tarpaulins from lorries.
-Some 23 years and a string of innovative products later, Freitag shops have sprung up in Berlin, Tokyo and many other cities, employing 160 staff and drawing enthusiasts from around the world.
-What is Freitag's recipe for success?
+Some 27 years and a string of innovative products later, FREITAG stores have sprung up in Berlin, Tokyo and many other cities, employing over 250 staff and drawing enthusiasts from around the world.
+What is FREITAG's recipe for success?
 Good ideas that capture the spirit of the age are naturally part of the equation, as is a holistic approach.
 The result is Swiss, environmentally friendly and uniquely recognisable around the world.
 An interview with Daniel Freitag at his office in Oerlikon.

 From Zurich to Tokyo: the saga of a cult brand

-While new shops were opening around the world, Freitag's flagship store which offered 3,000 products – each of them unique – became something of a Mecca for devotees of the brand.
-For Daniel Freitag, it's not just about the product but about the whole experience: "There's a kind of Freitag tourism I find brilliant: people looking for the best-looking bag visit our flagship store and other outlets here in Switzerland and abroad to compare what they find here with what we have on offer in Tokyo, for example.
-The unique character of each product is a huge selling point for Freitag.
-We have customers who have a real passion for Freitag.
+Their products are now available in 28 FREITAG stores and at over 300 sales partners around the world, and in the global FREITAG online shop around 4,000 unique items are waiting to be picked off the virtual shelf.
+The flagship store in Zurich, with over 1,800 unique recycled bags and countless accessories spread over four floors, has become the ultimate Mecca for the brand's die-hard fans.
+Meanwhile, the other five floors are used to climb up to the freely accessible viewing and lorry spotting platform at a height of 26 metres.
+For Daniel Freitag, it's not just about the product but about the whole experience: "There's a kind of FREITAG tourism I find brilliant: people looking for the best-looking bag visit our flagship store and other outlets here in Switzerland and abroad to compare what they find here with what we have on offer in Tokyo, for example.
+The unique character of each product is a huge selling point for FREITAG.
+We have customers who have a real passion for FREITAG.
 It's also a real thrill to see our fans' enthusiasm spread via social media."